cjddmut/Unity-2D-Platformer-Controller/README.md

 ## Setup

-For immediate player support, drop the Basic Player Controller prefab into the scene and update the field Environment Check Mask to the layer that contains your environment.
+For immediate player support, drop the Basic Player Controller prefab into the scene.
 For more complicated interaction, interface with PlatformerMotor2D's members and methods.

 ## Requirements of PlatformerMotor2D